sethdford/memory-bank/developer-primer.md

 Enter the number of your project choice.
 ```
 4. Select Your Project: Enter the number corresponding to the project you want to work with and press Enter.
-5. Context Loaded: Roo Code will then load the Memory Bank for the selected project and use it for the current chat session.
+5. Context Loaded: Memory Bank will then load the Memory Bank for the selected project and use it for the current chat session.

 Example Scenario: Multi-Project Workspace

 Let's say you have a workspace with multiple projects, like `webapp` and `mobile-app`, each with its own `memory-bank/` directory.

-When you initiate a new chat in Architect mode, Roo Code will detect both Memory Banks and ask you to select the project you want to focus on for this session.
+When you initiate a new chat in Architect mode, Memory Bank will detect both Memory Banks and ask you to select the project you want to focus on for this session.
 The prompt will look similar to the example below:

 ```text
 Multiple Memory Banks detected.